spark278/BACIEL-Portal/README.md

 ## 🌐 Description

-BCEiP-Portal is a student-oriented web platform designed to bring together all the essential college services in one place.
+BACIEL is a student-oriented web platform designed to bring together all the essential college services in one place.
 From class schedules and announcements to study resources and digital tools — this site is built to enhance the student experience.

-> 💬 “BCEiP-Portal — your digital campus.”
+> 💬 “BACIEL — your digital campus.”

 ---